hashicorp/terraform-provider-vsphere/website/docs/r/host_virtual_switch.html.markdown

 ## Importing

-An existing vSwitch can be [imported][docs-import] into this resource via the id of the vSwitch, via the following command:
+An existing vSwitch can be [imported][docs-import] into this resource by its id.
+The convention of the id is a prefix, the host system ID, and the virtual switch name.
+An example would be `tf-HostVirtualSwitch:host-10:vSwitchTerraformTest`.
+Import can the be done via the following command:

 [docs-import]: https://www.terraform.io/docs/import/index.html